Simply Amy

 I currently shower and wash my hair daily.
 I use little to no additional product (if anything, I'll work some of this in to my ends) and "style" my hair by pulling it up into a messy bun while it's still damp.
 If I'm feeling crazy, I'll eventually take it out of the bun until it starts to bug me and then I'll pull it back again.

-Just imagine some eyes peeking out,
+Just imagine some eyes peeking out, and you've got the general idea. |

 I first began my foray into eliminating shampoo by changing nothing but the frequency of my shampooing.
 I would buy 2-3 bottles of conditioner for every bottle of shampoo.
 Although I would still wash my hair every day, I would only use the shampoo every 2-3 days.
 On alternating days, I would just work my normal conditioner through my hair making sure to massage my scalp really well and rinse a lot.
 After a brief period of adjustment (e.g. oily hair!), I soon noticed my hair was softer and less frizzy.